 1. Reducing the need to travel—substitution

 By means of technology and the power of telecommunication and the internet, tasks such as grocery shopping and working can be achieved from the comfort of homes.
 Due to the COVID-19 pandemic, the US eCommerce market saw a 78% increase from May 2019 to May 2020 on the online shopping sales amending the lockdown measures being placed (Avinash Unnikrishnan, 2020).
-The current pandemic had a major impact on rethinking travel patterns and general adaptation on a virus free transportation.
+The current pandemic had a major impact on rethinking travel patterns and general adaptation to virus-free transportation.

 2. Transport policy measures—modal shift

-The aim of reducing the use of car could have many social, economic and environmental benefits.
+The aim of reducing the use of cars could have many social, economic, and environmental benefits.
 As per Banisters, incorporating transport policies with the aim to reduce the number of cars used and slow down traffic in conjected areas in an urban setting will make more effective use of the available spaces and improve the welfare of its citizens.
 Streets should stop being only considered as roads but also as spaces for people, green modes and public transport (Banister, 2007).
 London leaders started the initiative back in 2008 by introducing Low Emission Zone (LEZ) and then followed in 2019 introducing the world’s first Ultra Low Emission Zone (ULEZ) in areas of central London, fully imitating concepts predicted by Banister by reducing the car movements on roads (London, 2019).

 3. Land-use policy measures—distance reduction

 To achieve the carbon net-zero goals set by governments around the world a switch to green modes of transport will be of paramount importance.
 Only in the UK transport-related CO2e emissions are the highest with a 27% share as seen in Figure below (BEIS, 2021).